 1. Self-serve IT Security Applications

 What’s the most common employee request when calling the IT help desk?
 In our experience, it’s password requests.
 Instead of compelling employees to wait for the help desk to open, there’s a better way.
-Use Password Station to provide self-serve password resets to employees.
-You’re surely concerned with password policy enforcement and records, and Password Station is built with those concerns in mind.
+Use Password Management to provide self-serve password resets to employees.
+You’re surely concerned with password policy enforcement and records, and Password Management is built with those concerns in mind.
 It automatically logs all password resets.
 Even better, all password requests are automatically checked against your internal password policy.
 Saving time on password requests will go a long way toward improving the employee experience.

 2. AI Chat Bots